Green flowers represent life, nature and rejuvenation.

 6. Green Zinnia

-One of the most unique green flowers available today, the Green Zinnia is a favourite of many garden connoisseurs.
+One of the most unique green flowers available today, the Green Zinnia is a favorite of many garden connoisseurs.
 It boasts a globe-like shape brandishing a multitude of delicate petals.
 Today, it can be found in an assortment of sizes and forms.

 7. Green Cymbidium Orchid